bsccf/Uni-notes/Mathematics for Engineering and the Environment/7U Differential Equations 3/modelling oscillations of damped elastic systems using constant-coefficient differential equations.md

 ml \frac{d^{2}\theta}{dt^{2}} &= -\frac{d\theta}{dt}k - mg \theta\\
 ml \frac{d^{2}\theta}{dt^{2}}+ \frac{d\theta}{dt}k + mg \theta &= 0
 \end{align*}$$
-Wow would you look at that, this looks like a [[general solution of linear nonhomogeneous constant coefficient equations]]
+Wow would you look at that, this looks like a [[Linear homogeneous constant-coefficient equation notes|thing]] :thinking:, it's almost as if that is intentianal!
+Now we have a practical use for all of that stuff we did over differential equations 1 n 3.